 A hundred years from now, Saddam Hussein may be forgotten and Bush the Lesser, only recalled as the American yokel who oversaw the annihilation of Baghdad’s priceless collections.
 A thousand years from now, that may be the only thing for which this flash-in-a-pan American Empire is remembered.
 How far these mighty mental midgets will have fallen!

-Only Texans and their greed-obsessed associates could secure the Oil Ministry yet leave unguarded the National Library, the Islamic Library and the Museum of Iraq.
+Only Texans and their greed-obsessed associates could secure the Oil Ministry yet leave the National Library, the Islamic Library and the Museum of Iraq unguarded.
 Their school-marms didn't learn them Mesopotamian archeology the way mine did, with deep reverence.
 Academic experts warned the U.S. Central Command repeatedly beforehand; it took no precautions.
-Clueless hicks…
+Clueless corn fed hicks…

 He may have tried; who knows?
 History is the first love of a thoughtful soldier.
 No history buff would have permitted that outrage without protest.
 But he would have had to buck his request up the Chain of Command.
 During its ascent, it would have run past the stupidest link in the chain (perhaps the one at top one in the White House?).
-Did some overworked staff officer – trying to match a few score squads of warm bodies against square blocks of facilities left to guard – simplify his worthless career by bucking back a sharply worded response?
+Did some overworked staff officer – trying to match a few score squads of warm bodies against hundreds of square blocks of facilities left to guard – did he simplify his worthless career by bucking back a sharply worded reply?
 “Negative.
 Do nothing.”
-Or was he just another hireling of rich collectors intent on stealing those artifacts, who made sure his congressional patrons’ lust would be satisfied?
+Or was he just another hireling of rich collectors intent on stealing those artifacts, who made sure the lust of his congressional patrons would be satisfied?

 In any case, if there is a difference between crushing firepower and victorious acumen, Americans have yet to learn it.

-America must learn – no matter how slowly and painfully – what every dim-wit empire in history has had to relearn during its roller-coaster ride of slow growth, lightning conquest, sudden onset stagnation and on the spot annihilation—just before its prior victims strip it of everything it once cherished.
-Like an unintended homicide in the course of another crime; stupidity, shortsightedness and cultural ignorance never excuse the unintended consequences of our worst impulses.
-History doesn’t care how Texan, Republican, corporate and otherwise inept and self-serving our leaders may become, or how clueless we must have been to empower them, except to hasten our defeat.
+America must learn – no matter how slowly and painfully – what every dim-wit empire in history has had to relearn during its roller-coaster ride of slow growth, lightning conquest, sudden onset stagnation and on the spot annihilation — just before its prior victims strip it of everything it once cherished.
+Like an accidental homicide in the course of another crime; stupidity, shortsightedness and cultural ignorance never excuse the unintended consequences of our worst impulses.
+History doesn’t care how Texan, Republican, corporate and otherwise inept and self-serving our leaders may be, or how clueless we must have been to empower them, except to hasten our defeat.

-However, once we venture forth into the Big Bad World, self-satisfied incompetence becomes our worst liability and brings on consequences much grimmer than mere public disgrace resulting from our collective bumpkinhood.
-Like the world-class disgraceful mob of modern Republican presidential contenders, each newcomer less worthy than his predecessors.
+However, once we venture forth into the Big Bad World, self-satisfied incompetence becomes our worst liability and brings on consequences much grimmer than mere public disgrace resulting that arise from our collective bumpkinhood.
+As shown by the shame-us-before-the-world Republican presidential contenders, each newcomer more disgraceful than his predecessors.

 Americans, take heed!
-As during a spoiled brat’s temper tantrum, we’ve shattered a priceless vase in a china shop.
+Like a spoiled brat during a temper tantrum, we’ve shattered a priceless vase in a china shop.
 We’ve already gotten badly scraped up once (recall 9/11).
-Next time, the damage is likely to be much worse.
+Next time, the hurt is likely to be much worse.
 Everyone has suffered it, who’s preceded us down this Shining Path of fantasy WeaponWorld dominion.

-Establishing PeaceWorld on our watch would be a much better deal for everyone involved—America’s interests, strengths and limitations foremost and those of the rest of the world not far behind.
+Establishing PeaceWorld on our watch would be a much better way to deal with everyone involved — America’s interests, strengths and limitations foremost and those of the rest of the world not far behind.

 Thus do fundamentalists disgrace their own creed.